 The McKenzie River trail is Located in Blue River, OR in the beautiful and scenic Cascade Mountain Range, roughly equidistant from Bend to the east and Eugene to the west.
 And according to Kevin Hwang, CEO of Ultimate Kilimanjaro, a professional travel and adventure guide service, it’s not only the best mountain trail in the country, it’s one of the best mountain biking trails anywhere on the planet.

 Remembering his time on the trail, Hwang says, “The Mckenzie River Trail in Blue River, OR is one of the best mountain biking trails I’ve ever had the luxury of experiencing.”

-Over the course of about 26 miles, riders should expect what he calls “one giant bike slide” through some of the most beautiful scenery in the world, Hwang tells RAVE Reviews in an email that, filled with waterfalls, lava fields, and the shade of 300-year-old trees.
+Over the course of about 26 miles, riders should expect what he calls “one giant mountain bike slide” through some of the most beautiful scenery in the world, Hwang tells RAVE Reviews in an email that, filled with dramatic scenery such as waterfalls, lava fields, and the shade of 300-year-old trees.

-“You’ll definitely want to make sure you have a full phone battery so you can snap some pics of the clearest lakes you’ll ever see along your ride!”
+“You’ll definitely want to make sure you have a full phone battery so you can snap some pics of the clearest lakes you’ll ever see along your mountain bike ride!”
 Hwang continues.

 Marc Bromhall of Beginner Surf Gear is also a serious bikeoholic.
 He agrees with Hwang’s pick.

-“It typically takes a rider four to five hours to complete this trail,” he says, “but that’s usually because they’re stopping on a regular basis to capitalize on the amazing photo opportunities,” he says.
+“It typically takes a mountain bike rider four to five hours to complete this trail,” he says, “but that’s usually because they’re stopping on a regular basis to capitalize on the amazing photo opportunities,” he says.
 For these reasons, this is one of our favorite trails.

 Get More Information: Mc Kenzie River Trail